[HISTORY: Adopted by the Town of Clinton 1-30-2008. Amendments

 A.

-Any person notified in accordance with § 390-7 above may appeal said notice of violation(s) to the Board of Selectmen, in writing, within 15 days of the date of said notice.
-If an appeal is taken as aforesaid, the first day of violation shall be seven days after the decision of the Board of Selectmen or on such later date as established by the Board of Selectmen.
+Any person receiving a notice in accordance with § 390-7 above may appeal said notice of violation(s) by filing a written notice of appeal with the office of the Town Manager or the Enforcement Officer within 10 days of the date of said notice.
+If an appeal is taken as aforesaid, the first day of violation shall be seven days after the decision of the Blight Hearing Board or on such later date as established by the Blight Hearing Board.

 B.